kyledinardi/file-uploader/README.md

 ## Installation

-1. Open the termainal and clone the repository to your computer: `git clone git@github.com:kyledinardi/file-uploader.git`
+1. Open the terminal and clone the repository to your computer: `git clone git@github.com:kyledinardi/file-uploader.git`
 2. Change to the project directory: `cd file-uploader`
 3. Install packages: `npm install`
 4. Create a .env file in the current directory and add these lines